holoviz/hvplot/doc/roadmap.md

 # Roadmap

-This page describes a tentative roadmap for hvPlot in 2024.
-The overall goals are to:
+This page describes a tentative roadmap for hvPlot in 2024

-- Improve the user experience
-- Gain more adoption
-- Prepare for a `1.0` release in 2025

 ## 1. Documentation, documentation, documentation